๐ชช 20 Relationship and Networking Idioms

 - a reference

-- a place to explore the categories below
+- a place to explore the idioms below

 - a page to return to whenever you want to strengthen your networking and relationship-building English

-Happy learning, and see you in the next lesson!
+Enjoy the lesson and see you in the next one!

 Meaning: Make an effort to meet people or be noticed.